TcMenu/documentation/content/products/arduino-libraries/io-abstraction/matrix-keyboard-keypad-manager.md

 ## How matrix keyboard decoding works with this driver

-Keyboard manager either polls the switches many times a second for a change, or registers an interrupt that fires when there is a change.
+Keyboard manager either polls the matrix many times a second for a change, or registers an interrupt that fires when there is a change.
 During the check, the code runs through the matrix, checking each column for an update.
 If a key press is detected for the first time, this starts the debounce cycle , which determines if a real key press has just occurred.
 Once that has been determined the keyPress event will be repeated until the key is released.
 At which point a final released event will be sent to the listener.

 ## Creating a KeyboardListener